keisuke198619/ABM/README.md

 ### Post analysis

 * The post analysis was performed by matlab code in the folder `./matlab_post_analysis`.
 * (2023/11) The post analysis code by python is released as `post_analysis.py`.
-Currently, mice and flies data can be used (and video is not generated).
+Currently, mice and flies data can be used (and videos are not generated).
 For example, run `python post_analysis.py --experiment mice --model gvar --K 3 --test_samples 2` (see also `run.sh`).

 ### Note for using your own data